 Full payment is required in advance to secure a share.
 Sign-up is online only, usually starting in mid-February with Payments made by debit or credit cards (MasterCard, Visa & Discover) or Online Check.
 A limited quantity of shares is available on a first come first serve basis.
 Once you are a Bishop’s Orchards CSA member, you will have first option to purchase shares each year.
 Bishop’s Orchards CSA is here to serve the community, and encourages you to share it’s bounty with friends, family, and neighbors.
 However, ownership of your shares can not be transferred or sold to a 3rd party.
 Shares are non refundable.
 Weekly emails during the season will inform you of what to expect in your weekly share, and our CSA Blog will provide news, farm happenings, recipes and a place to share with your fellow members.
 Upon purchase, you will select your pickup day/time slot for the entire season.
 Our pickup location is at our ‘Little Red Barn’ next to the Farm Market at 1355 Boston Post Rd, Guilford.

-Registration for the 2017 CSA Summer Season is NOW OPEN, however our Flower Share is SOLD OUT.
+Registration for the 2017 Season is NOW CLOSED.
+Thank you to all who registered, we look forward to another fantastic season with our Shareholders!
 Please contact Brad Isnard, CSA Director, with any questions.
-We will post opening day when we know.

 Thank you for the support.